Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Dynamical Regimes

 A direct time-domain test of condition \eqref{eq:TLg} is provided by Fig.~\ref{fig:CorrelationFunctions}, where the exact discrete correlation function from Eq.~\eqref{eq:CorrFunct_gn} at zero temperature is compared with the continuum expression~\eqref{eq:CorrFunct_Cont} for three values of $\omega_{\mathrm{TL}}/\omega_g$.
 The agreement improves systematically as $\omega_{\mathrm{TL}}$ is reduced.
-In particular, only for $\omega_{\mathrm{TL}} = 0.1\,\omega_g$ do the discrete and continuum expressions coincide over the initial decay window, namely the time interval most relevant for the onset of the reduced qubit dynamics.
+In particular, only for $\omega_{\mathrm{TL}} = 0.1\,\omega_g$ do the discrete and continuum expressions agree over the initial decay window, namely the time interval most relevant for the onset of the reduced qubit dynamics.
+This figure also highlights the intrinsic limitation of the continuum description.

-Since the lowest TL mode occurs at frequency $\omegaTL/2$ for the odd sector and $\omegaTL$ for the even sector, evaluating the bath correlation function in the continuum approximation introduces a temperature-dependent error $\varepsilon_C(\tau)$ coming from the spectral region $\omega \in [0, \omegaTL]$, where the continuum description spuriously fills in modes that are not present in the discrete spectrum, which is analyzed in appendix \ref{sec:TemperatureRole}.

-Figure~\ref{fig:CorrelationFunctions} also highlights an intrinsic limitation of the continuum description.
 The exact discrete correlation function displays revivals at times set by the inverse mode spacing, which reflect the finite propagation time across the line and the recurrence of phase coherence in a finite system.
 By construction, such revivals are absent in the continuum approximation, which therefore captures only the pre-revival dynamics.

+Since the lowest TL mode occurs at frequency $\omegaTL/2$ for the odd sector and $\omegaTL$ for the even sector, evaluating the bath correlation function in the continuum approximation introduces a temperature-dependent error $\varepsilon_C(\tau)$ coming from the spectral region $[0, \omegaTL/2]$ (odd) and $[0, \omegaTL]$ (even) where the continuum description spuriously fills in modes that are not present in the discrete spectrum, which is analyzed in Appendix \ref{sec:TemperatureRole}.

-Finally, Figure~\ref{fig:DrudeLorentzExample} illustrates how the bath character depends on $\gamma$.
-For large characteristic time constant $\tau_g$, the spectral weight is concentrated at low frequencies and the bath correlation function decays slowly: this is the slow-bath region, in which memory effects are enhanced.
-By contrast, for small $\tau_g$ (large $\gamma$), the spectrum broadens and extends to frequencies well above the qubit scale; the correlation function then decays rapidly, corresponding to a fast bath and approaching the conditions under which a Markovian description becomes accurate.
+Finally, Eq.~\eqref{eq:Jomega_DL} illustrates how the bath character depends on the characteristic coupling frequency $\omega_g$.
+The peak of the spectral density is at $\omega_g/(2\pi)$.
+Thus, for small $\omega_g$, the spectral weight is concentrated at low frequencies, and the bath correlation function decays slowly; this is the \textit{slow-bath} region in which \textit{memory effects} are enhanced.
+By contrast, for large $\omega_g$ (large $\gamma$), the spectrum broadens.
+The correlation function decays rapidly, corresponding to a \textit{fast bath}.
+The circuit approaches conditions under which a Markovian description becomes accurate.

-The long-line continuum region discussed above occupies the upper-right region of the diagram in Fig.~\ref{fig:regime_diagram}.